Spider bites: First aid

 Your doctor may recommend a tetanus booster shot if you haven't had one in the last five years.

 Black widow spider

 You can usually identify a black widow spider by the hourglass marking on its belly.
-The bite feels like a pinprick.
-You may not even know you've been bitten.
-In the United States, this spider is more common in the south.
+In the United States, this spider is more common in the South.

 Signs and symptoms of a black widow spider bite may include:

 - At first, slight swelling and faint red marks

 The black widow spider is known for the red hourglass marking on its belly.